pulumi/docs/content/docs/guides/saml/gsuite.md

 - /docs/console/accounts/saml/gsuite/
 ---

-This guide explains how to configure your G Suite service as a SAML SSO identity provider (IDP) for the Pulumi Console.
+This guide walks you through configuring your G Suite service as a SAML SSO identity provider (IDP) for the Pulumi Console.

 ## Prerequisites